ubccpsc/classy/docs/developer/customization.md

 Out of the box, Classy's default behaviour should suit most courses; however, sometimes custom views and endpoints are necessary to support internal course operations.

 Classy consists of two TypeScript applications: AutoTest and Portal.
 Only Portal is customizable at this time.
-Portal consists of an MVC frontend and RESTful API backend application.
+Portal consists of an MVC frontend and a RESTful API backend application.
+Docker services and Nginx configuration can also be customized to provide new services on your Classy server that are accessible via HTTP (ie. https://cs999.students.cs.ubc.ca/my-new-docker-service).

-To customize Portal, add the plugin to the classy/plugins directory.
-The plugin  directory name will become the name of the plugin where it should be specified in the .env PLUGIN variable before building Classy.
-The default Classy plugin, which includes Classy's standard behaviour, is loaded without any updates to the .env file.
+Customization Options:

+ - [ ] To begin customizing Classy, clone the https://github.com/ubccpsctech/classy-plugin plugin project in the `plugins` folder.
+       This plugin is the equivalent of the `default` plugin.
+It is scaffolding with a valid implementation that will build successfully.
+ - [ ] Portal
+ - [ ] Docker
+ - [ ] Nginx

 ```ascii
 PLUGIN=cs999